-Invoice text extraction is the process of automatically reading and pulling key information from invoices using specialized software (OCR and AI).
-Instead of manually typing data, an invoice text extraction tool will identify important fields like the supplier name, invoice number, dates, and totals on a scanned or PDF invoice and convert them into structured data (e.g. a spreadsheet or database entry).
-This automation greatly speeds up invoice processing and reduces errors.
+Invoice text extraction is the process of automatically reading and pulling key information from invoices using OCR and AI software.
+Instead of manually typing data, a text extraction tool identifies fields like the supplier name, invoice number, dates, and totals on a scanned or PDF invoice and converts them into structured data such as a spreadsheet.
+This eliminates manual data entry and reduces errors.

 Why Manual Invoice Processing is a Business Bottleneck